 For more information: Brainerd Lakes Chamber (800) 450-2838; explorebrainerdlakes.com

-Croft Mine Historical Park Learn about the Crosby area’s brief but proud iron mining history during self-guided tours in a cool, darkened tunnel.
-In the adjacent dry-house-turned-museum, visitors see exhibits about a 1924 drowning disaster that killed 42 miners.
-Open Saturdays and Sundays during the summer.
+Croft Mine Historical Park Learn about the Crosby area’s brief iron mining history during self-guided tours of a mine shaft.
+In the adjacent dry house-turned-museum, exhibits detail a 1924 disaster that killed 42 miners.
 (218) 546-5466; exploreminnesota.com

 Fishing Whether you’re a veteran angler or just want to expose a kid to a few hours out on the lake, the region offers thousands of places to go.
 (Minnesota residents can fish for free in most state parks.)
 For a guided experience, try Walleye Dan.
-Four-hour guided trips from $295.
 (218) 839-5598; walleyedan.com

-Paul Bunyan Land Since 1950, families have brought little ones here to enjoy the amusement rides like the Tilt-a-Whirl and Space Shuttle.
-These days, they also explore This Old Farm Pioneer Village, a collection of outbuildings stuffed with old farming equipment.
-Admission charged.
+Paul Bunyan Land Since 1950, families have come to enjoy the talking Paul Bunyan statue and amusement rides like the Tilt-a-Whirl and merry-go-round.
 (218) 764-2524; paulbunyanland.com

-Paul Bunyan State Trail Bring your bike to explore this 112-mile paved path, or rent one for $10 an hour from Trailblazer Bikes (with shops in Nisswa and Brainerd).
+Paul Bunyan State Trail Bring your bike to explore this 112-mile paved path, or rent one from Trailblazer Bikes (with shops in Nisswa and Brainerd).
 (218) 963-0699 Though the state’s longest bike path has entry points off of many busy intersections, you only have to pedal a few minutes before you find yourself alone, listening to the wind and the wildlife. paulbunyantrail.com

-Shopping Nisswa’s downtown concentrates quality shops into a few blocks: The Chocolate Ox; Zaiser’s for North Woods home accessories; Turtle Town Books and Gifts for children’s books, puzzles and toys; Lundrigan’s for Scandinavian-inspired chic fashions; Appaloosa Ridge for lake-theme gifts and accessories; Massie Creek for high-end home goods; and Urban Accents for cheeky shirts, cards and books.
+Shopping Nisswa’s downtown concentrates quality shops into a few blocks: The Chocolate Ox for candies and ice cream, Zaiser’s for North Woods home accessories and Lundrigan’s for Scandinavian-inspired fashions.
 (218) 963-2620; nisswa.com

-Antlers Restaurant A Hungarian mushroom soup and surf and turf menu highlight the fine dining on Whitebirch Golf Course at Breezy Point Resort in Pequot Lakes.
+Antlers Restaurant A Hungarian mushroom soup and surf-and-turf menu highlight the fine dining on Whitebirch Golf Course in Breezy Point.
 (218) 562-7162; breezypointresort.com

-Iven’s on the Bay Seafood fans flock to this classy dining room facing North Long Lake for outstanding sushi, Canadian walleye and steaks—plus excellent seasonal desserts like Key lime cheesecake and caramel-apple bread pudding available in late summer.
-See Midwest Living's review.
+Iven’s on the Bay Seafood fans flock to this classy dining room facing North Long Lake for outstanding sushi and Canadian walleye—plus seasonal Key lime cheesecake.
 (218) 829-9872; ivensonthebay.com

 Lost Lake Lodge The dining room is open to the public for breakfast, lunch and dinner; offerings run the gamut from fluffy buttermilk pancakes and a simple but well-prepared burger to exquisite sea scallops and walleye cooked in parchment packets.
 It’s a good idea to make reservations for dinner.
 (800) 450-2681; lostlake.com

 Northwoods Pub For affordable dining at Grand View Lodge, stop here and try the creamy walleye chowder with sweet corn, bacon and skin-on potatoes; a nicely spiced broiled walleye fillet with tangy remoulade on grilled ciabatta; and crisp, perfectly seasoned fries.
-See Midwest Living's review.
 (866) 801-2951; grandviewlodge.com

-StoneHouse Coffee and Roastery In a comfortable storefront, enjoy beans roasted in-house and scones made with their own ground wheat.
-In Nisswa.
+StoneHouse Coffee and Roastery In Nisswa, enjoy beans roasted in-house and scones made with the roastery’s own ground wheat.
 (218) 961-2326; stonehousecoffee.com

 Where to stay

-Breezy Point Resort The Dockside restaurant and lounge hosts live music, and the double-decker Breezy Belle takes guests out for leisurely lake tours.
-Spacious vacation homes on the golf course are luxurious splurges.
-From $319.
-See Midwest Living's review.
+Breezy Point Resort The Dockside restaurant has live music, and the double-decker Breezy Belle takes guests out for leisurely lake tours.
+Spacious vacation homes on the golf course are a bit of a splurge.
 (800) 432-3777; breezypointresort.com

-Grand View Lodge Gracious hospitality and attention to detail define this upscale resort.
+Grand View Lodge Golfers love the three courses (two are award winning).
 A small indoor pool and water park overlook the lake.
-Lodging options range from king rooms to townhomes along the lake.
-From $325.
-See Midwest Living's review.
+Lodging options range from rooms with king beds to townhomes along the lake.
 (866) 801-2951; grandviewlodge.com

-Lost Lake Lodge It’s small—13 cabins in all—but the service is fantastic, and the dining room serves beautifully plated meals.
-From $139 per adult, including breakfast and a four-course dinner.
+Lost Lake Lodge It’s small—14 cabins—but service is fantastic, and the dining room serves creative fare like smoked salmon with ricotta dumplings.
 (218) 963-2681; lostlake.com